Vill ha dej: Drömhus version

 Swedish artist Drömhus (Therese Grankvist) released a cover version of the song as "Vill ha dig" in 1998.
-It was released as the second single from her debut album, Drömmar (Dreams) (1998), and peaked at #1 in Denmark, Norway and Sweden.
-The song also reached #3 in Finland and #30 on the Eurochart Hot 100 in June 1998.
+It was released as the second single from her debut album, Drömmar (Dreams) (1998), and peaked at numberone in Denmark, Norway and Sweden.
+The song also reached number three in Finland and number 30 on the Eurochart Hot 100 in June 1998.